dhelonious/mastodon-snap/docs/configuration.md

 * LibreTranslate: [`libre_translate_endpoint`](https://docs.joinmastodon.org/admin/config/#libre_translate_endpoint) and [`libre_translate_api_key`](https://docs.joinmastodon.org/admin/config/#libre_translate_api_key)

 > [!NOTE]
-> LibreTranslate is not included in this snap due to its size.
+> LibreTranslate is not included in this Snap due to its size.

 ## Reverse proxy

-Mastodon snap can also be used behind a reverse proxy along with other web services.
+Mastodon Snap can also be used behind a reverse proxy along with other web services.
 In this case, SSL must not be enabled because SSL termination is done at the reverse proxy.
 Also, `ports.http` should be changed from the default (e.g. to `ports.http=81`).

 Here is a sample configuration for an nginx reverse proxy: